Azure-Samples/azure-files-samples/RestSetAcls/docs/Set-AzFileOwner.md

 ```

 ### -FileShareName
-Name of the file share
+Specifies the name of the Azure file share on which to update the owner.

 ```yaml
 Type: String